MadeBySaints/QR-POS/README.md

 - Delete individual items

-- ~Search feature coming soon.~
-- Search Feature
+- Search items by UID

 📦 Build Instructions

 - To create an .exe manually:

-pyinstaller --onefile --windowed --icon=app.ico app.py
+- pyinstaller --onefile --windowed --icon=app.ico app.py

 - Or use the included build.bat.

 📁 Output

-- QR codes saved as .png in the working directory.
+- QR codes saved as .png in the qrcodes folder.
+- QR codes contain the item UID# in the image (useful for printing)

-- Item data saved to item_data.txt.
+- Item data saved to items.json.